Sunil Gupta Indian, b. 1953

 Biography

-Born in 1953 in New Delhi, Sunil Gupta has a master’s of arts from the Royal College of Art, London, and a PhD from University of Westminster, London, and has been involved with independent photography as a critical practice for many years focusing on race, migration and queer issues.
+Born in 1953 in New Delhi, Indian–British–Canadian photographer Sunil Gupta has a master’s of arts from the Royal College of Art, London, and a PhD from the University of Westminster, London.
+Gupta has been involved with independent photography as a critical practice for over five decades, focusing on race, migration and queer issues.

 Works